mami-project/mplane-sdk/README.md

-# mPlane Protocol Software Development Kit
+# mPlane Protocol Software Development Kit (MAMI Edition)

 This module contains the mPlane Software Development Kit.

+This fork of the mPlane SDK is intended as a basis for mPlane applications in the H2020 MAMI project.
+It is current to the release candidate for version 1.0, including bugfixes made by ETH and during the mPlane project demonstration preparation process, also including multiple value support and JSON configuration file support.

 The mPlane Protocol provides control and data interchange for passive and active network measurement tasks.
 It is built around a simple workflow in which __Capabilities__ are published by __Components__, which can accept __Specifications__ for measurements based on these Capabilities, and provide __Results__, either inline or via an indirect export mechanism negotiated using the protocol.

-Measurement statements are fundamentally based on schemas divided into Parameters, representing information required to run a measurement or query; and Result Columns, the information produced by the measurement or query.
+Measurement statements are fundamentally based on schemas divided into Parameters, representing information required to run a measurement or query;
+and Result Columns, the information produced by the measurement or query.
 Measurement interoperability is provided at the element level; that is, measurements containing the same Parameters and Result Columns are considered to be of the same type and therefore comparable.

 ## Learning More